-Hey guys!
-Caramel is one of my favorite flavors, and this Easy Caramel Sauce will keep you running to the kitchen for just one more spoonful!
-This Easy Caramel Sauce recipe makes a deliciously smooth and luscious caramel sauce that you just can't get enough of.
-Perfect texture and perfect flavor - the best I've ever had.
-It's pure caramel deliciousness with specks of vanilla bean, just glistening there on your counter....
+This Easy Caramel Sauce recipe makes a deliciously smooth and luscious caramel sauce that you just can't get enough of with perfect texture and perfect flavor.
+It's pure caramel deliciousness with specks of vanilla bean - the best I've ever had!

 This easy to make caramel sauce is pure and simple with only 5 ingredients: sugar, cream, water, vanilla, and salt.
 Homemade Caramel Sauce can be intimidating, but it needn't be.
 No thermometer is necessary as judging by the color will give excellent results.
 Heat the sugar to your desired intensity, from pale honey to deep amber or anywhere in between.
 If you like a mild caramel sauce, heat the sugar to a pale, honey color.
 If you like a stronger, more bitter caramel flavor, heat the sugar to a deep amber.